StarRocks/starrocks/docs/loading/Flink-connector-starrocks.md

         /**
          * Set each element of the object array according to the input RowData.
-         * The schema of the array matches that of StarRocks table.
+         * The schema of the array matches that of the StarRocks table.
          */
         @Override
         public void accept(Object[] internalRow, RowData rowData) {
             internalRow[0] = rowData.id;
             internalRow[1] = rowData.name;
             internalRow[2] = rowData.score;
-            // Only need for StarRocks primary key table.
-            // Set the last element to indicate whether the data loading is an UPSERT or DELETE operation. internalRow[internalRow.length - 1] = StarRocksSinkOP.UPSERT.ordinal();
+            // When the StarRocks table is a Primary Key table, you need to set the last element to indicate whether the data loading is an UPSERT or DELETE operation. internalRow[internalRow.length - 1] = StarRocksSinkOP.UPSERT.ordinal();
         }
     }